KanavMalik/Type_2_Diabetes_Readmission/README.md

-Measuring the impact of HBA1C treatment(a treatment of Type 2 diabetes) on the patient's readmission rates
+Measuring the impact of HBA1C treatment(treatment of Type 2 diabetes) on the patient's readmission rates

 Note : Click on "Report.pdf" to view the report